Follow the post and watch the video to learn how to approach a successful DIY indigo Shibori dyeing project.

 5. After the vat is settled, remove the lid.
 The top of the dye bath may be covered with thin blue skin (rather than the traditional foamy ‘flower’).
 Wearing gloves, gently move it to the side.
-The dye bath should be a clear yellow or yellow-green color under the flower.
+The dye bath should be a clear yellow or yellow-green colour under the skin.
 If it’s not, then wait another 30 minutes and check again.

 2. Thoroughly wet or soak your fabric in water.

 3. When you are ready to begin dyeing, remove the cover from the vat.

 4. Squeeze excess water and air out of your fabric.

 5. While still squeezing your fabric, slowly submerge your piece into the dye vat.
 Once the fabric is submerged, gently manipulate it to ensure that the dye will penetrate the unbound parts evenly.
 You may work the piece in the vat underneath the surface for one to several minutes in this way.
 Note: Do not drop the fabric in the vat and let it sink to the bottom.
 There will be residue that has settled on the bottom of the vat and you don’t want to stir that up while you are dyeing.
 The residue can cause spots on your dyed piece.